eXaminator/kanka-foundry/README.md

 - **Campaign**: After entering a valid Access Token you should receive a list of all Kanka campaigns you have access to.
 You must select the campaign you would like to import data from.
 You can always change the campaign later to import entries from another campaign without loosing what you have already imported.
+- **Create folder tree**: Most entries in Kanka can be organized hierarchically.
+If this option is selected the module will create folders to replicate this hierarchy.
+Foundry has a limit of 3 folders levels, thus everything on a lower level will be flattened to this 3rd level instead.
 - **Include image in text**: When importing an entry from Kanka it will use the entries main image as the journal entries image.
 With this setting the image will additionally be displayed in the journal entry next to its text (see screenshot bellow).